have a plan

 Understand market and limit orders

 Unlike most things you buy, the prices of most stocks change very frequently.
-This means you need to tell the broker, that is the person or company handling your transaction, the price you agree to pay.
+This means you need to tell the broker, the person or company handling your transaction, the price you agree to pay.
 Market orders are filled at the price a stock is trading when the order is received.
 If the stock price is volatile that day, you might pay more than you planned to.
 With limit orders, you set the buy or sell price, but you run the risk of not getting your order executed.
 Review your broker’s trading guide before getting started to be sure you pick the order type that’s right for you.

 If you trade online, make sure you type accurately.
 Check and double-check the order you type in.
 Have you entered the right stock symbol and number of shares?
 If you’re rushed or distracted, you could make a serious mistake.